Paris restaurant, food and wine experiences

-But next door there is Vivant Cave with its snacks of stunning oysters and charcuterie and other more substantial fare that is so alluring.
+We also love the wine program and the food at Vivant Table and next door Vivant Cave with its snacks of stunning oysters and charcuterie and other more substantial fare that is so alluring.
 And then there is the wine selection from the fridges that line the wall to the right of the entrance.
 The wines on display represent the best of natural France!

 In recent years we have noted the emergence of classy wine bars and special places known as cave-à-manger where you can buy a bottle of wine to take home or you can take it to the table and have a simple meal.
-Examples are l'Entree des Artistes, l'Avant Comptoir, Aux Deux Amis (there is a new chef there now so we need to try the food here again), Cafe de la Nouvelle Mairie, Les Papilles, Verre Volé and Coinstot Vino.
+Examples are l'Entree des Artistes, l'Avant Comptoir, Cafe de la Nouvelle Mairie, Les Papilles, Verre Volé and Coinstot Vino.
 Alas, one of our favourite wine shops, La Cave de l'Insolite, has recently changed hands seeing the exit from the industry of the gregarious and tireless promoter of natural wines, Michel Moulherat.
 We have tried a couple of times to eat here but it has been packed each time.

 Paris also has some of the best food shops in the world.
 And some of the best are not the traditional ones that everyone knows about such as Ladurée and Fauchon.
 Rather they are tiny jewels such as Pierre Hermé (try the ice creams as well) or Jacques Genin or Da Rosa where products of exceptional quality are available.
 More recently, other places are capturing the limelight such as the Verre Vole Epicerie where we bought some fabulous sandwiches which comforted us during a layover at Orly airport.
 Another place for sandwiches that has come to our attention is the aptly named Chez Aline in the 11th which serves sandwiches of considerable quality.